AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 <div class="flex mt-5">
   <span class="flex-1 text-center text-opacity-50 text-zinc-50 italic text-sm">
-    I called the demo Banana Boy but the project was named to Hello Mascot to be more generic for thier product portfolio's market.
+    I called the demo Banana Boy but the project was named to Hello Mascot to be more generic for their product portfolio's market.
   </span>
 </div>